 As you can see in the photo above, I didn’t have enough space for everything so I had to hang it off the back.

 It was heavy and a bit awkward at times, but it worked.
+I even used it on the trek to Machu Picchu!

 I upgraded to the Osprey Talon 22L, which I just found out is technically a men’s hiking backpack, but I still love it!.